 The idea is partly a response to the poet and multidisciplinary artist Caroline Bergvall’s linked projects Language Stations and Ragadawn, which propose an alignment between linguistic diversity and biodiversity, both of which are threatened by extinction.
 These works give prominence to those Bergvall calls ‘language keepers’, speakers of threatened and/or minoritarian languages.
-As the saying goes, a language is a dialect with repressive state apparatuses [sorry, ‘an army & a navy’].
-Languages other than the dominant colonial mono-tongues (e.g. English, Spanish, French) index plural ways of caring for the world, which are locally sensitive to environmental conditions.
+We tend to assume that translation preserves diversity, by giving space to non-dominant languages, which in turn preserve ways of seeing and relating to the natural world.
+Andrew Dalby’s 2002 study, Language in Danger: The Loss of Linguistic Diversity and the Threat to Our Future, argues that languages other than the dominant colonial mono-tongues (e.g. English, Spanish, French) index plural ways of caring for the world, which are locally sensitive to environmental conditions.
+But we might want to question this assumption, and ask instead what role translation plays in actually erasing manifestations of linguistic and ecological diversity, by making the world more ‘connected’ along a relatively narrow plane of linguistic traffic.
+Despite seeming to bridge difference and connect cultures, translation’s extension of sameness also has implications for ecological ways of thinking about and in language.

-So I thought it would be valuable and enjoyable for people to experience some of these languages, to get a sense of their texture close-up, and to think about how they express relations to nature, the nonhuman, perhaps different kinds of taxonomy in natural history, and so on.
-Whatever the poems throw up!
-I am aware, however, of the major limitation with this exercise, which is that participants will be translating their poem into a ‘new’ English poem, moving from a ‘minor’ to a ‘major’ language.
-Part of the problem is indicated by the title, designed to link into and hopefully gently critique Being Human’s 2020 theme, ‘New Worlds’, whose colonial overtones are inescapable.
+Bergvall’s Ragadawn also addresses the politics of migration opened up by her previous poetic work on migrant-crossings in the Mediterranean, Drift (Nightboat Books, 2014).
+While the early-bird singers Bergvall assembles take their pointers from ‘old European languages’ and the European lyric tradition of the alba, or dawn-song, they include ‘minoritised languages spoken by recently settled communities’, acknowledging the diasporic legacy of Europe’s colonial histories.
+This legacy points towards a major limitation with this exercise as I have conceived it.
+Unavoidably, participants will be translating their poem into a ‘new’ English poem, moving from a ‘minor’ to a ‘major’ language.
+Part of the problem is indicated by the title, designed to link into and hopefully gently critique Being Human’s 2020 theme, “New Worlds”, whose colonial overtones are inescapable.
 As an exercise the workshop is caught up, in a self-aware and critical way, in what Kavita Bhanot calls, in a recent essay up at PEN Transmissions, ‘the importance and impossibility of decolonising translation’:

 From a place of power, the interaction is inevitably colonial – a form of domination.
 Is the act of translating from Punjabi or Hindi into English, I have often wondered, exploitative and extractive – does it make me a native informant?
 In other words, is the idea of decolonising translation a contradiction?

 Bhanot critiques translation’s apparent smoothness on a cultural playing field weighted in favour of dominant language cultures, and the over-easiness of the conceit of “crossing borders” as a gesture of inclusion and connection.
 Of course, the imperial histories contouring the resistance and persistence of Nahuatl, Welsh, and Galician are differently inflected to one another; the terrain is anything but seamless.
-But the form of the workshop should help to mitigate against these concerns, as it is not geared towards the production of anything other than a provisional version of a poem set in relation to another poem, in a different language, with the emphasis firmly on the process.
-I hope the chance to play around with the words and structures of Nahuatl, Welsh and Galician will at least allow English-speakers to get a feel for the other “language-worlds” that are out there, beyond the dominance of a few world languages and their political, cultural and economic hegemony.
-Bergvall indeed goes further, translating into marginalised tongues to produce a ‘Dawn Chorus of Languages’, performed across the world to raise awareness of the danger language extinction poses for planetary health.
+And the form of the workshop should help to mitigate against these concerns, as it is not geared towards the production of anything other than a provisional version of a poem set in relation to another poem, in a different language, with the emphasis firmly on play and process.
+I hope the chance to play around with the words and structures of Nahuatl, Welsh and Galician will at least allow English-speakers to get a feel for other “language-worlds”, beyond the dominance of a few world languages and their political, cultural and economic hegemony.
+Hopefully it will prove valuable and enjoyable for people to experience one of these languages, to get a sense of their texture close-up, and to think about how they express relations to nature, the nonhuman, perhaps different kinds of taxonomy in natural history, and so on.
+Whatever the poems throw up.